 South American Shrooms Potency & Psilocybin Content

-Shroom potency is a difficult thing to nail down because growing conditions can affect psilocybin and psilocin content quite a lot.
+Shroom potency is difficult to nail down because growing conditions can affect psilocybin and psilocin content quite a lot.
 Trip reports from users who take South American shrooms typically note that the experience is robust but never feels overwhelming, similar to Golden Teachers.

 Based on the subjective experience of this mushroom, we estimate the total tryptamine content to be somewhere between 1.2% and 1.6% by dried weight.